Shomron Center for Economic Policy Research

 Six Lectures on Business Climate & Economic Institutions’ Quality

 Welcome to our lecture series on Business Climate Assessment.
-We’ll explore key factors like Economic Freedom that can help you identify optimal locations for establishing and growing your business in the long term.
+In this series, we’ll explore critical factors, including components of economic freedom and its’ essential preconditions, to help you identify the best locations for establishing and expanding your business in the long term.
+Lectures 1 and 5 are open-access, while attendance for the remaining lectures requires a fee.

 The following presentations will guide you through these essential topics: